afokou/fullstack-3/part0/04/diagram.md

     deactivate server

-    Note right of browser: The browser sends the note the user typed to the server Note left of server: The server adds the note to its database and redirects the browser to the notes page
+    Note right of browser: The browser sends the note the user typed to the server Note left of server: The server adds the note to its database and returns a redirect response

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server